 Wonderful new relationships emerge for the audiences, musicians and composer in its creation, performance and experience.
 Composing Distance Minimalism begins with the design of distances: to render an exact geometry of points over many acres and the choices made regarding what musical instruments and ensembles reside on those points.
 Musicians experience playing in separate ensembles spread across the area, listening for music over distance from many directions with which to synchronize.
 The audiences walk across the area from musician group to musician group, listening to the music change as a result the changing distances to musical sources.

 No single or preferred ‘version’ of the composition exists.
 The music experienced by anyone can only be a single result within designed probabilities.
 Much like an open-world MMORG (massively multiplayer online role-playing game), the music encountered at a Distance Minimalism event results from a combination of the event’s layout and wherever each audience (player) member decides to walk.
 There is no stage.
 The music emanates from many directions, encouraging 360˚ listening.

-The music has two layers: the shifting ground (cantus infirmus, lol) and musician bubbles.
-The shifting ground music comes from a set of radio-controlled, loud acoustic instruments called “sounders,” placed precisely throughout the concert area on points that share a common denominator of distance, which I call the primary interval.
-A musician bubble is created by one or more live musicians performing within the concert area in counterpoint to the shifting ground.
-They can be heard only when the listener is near enough to their performance.
+In its entirety, the music has two layers: the shifting ground (cantus infirmus, lol) and musician bubbles.
+The shifting ground music comes from a set of radio-controlled, loud, acoustic instruments called “sounders,” placed precisely throughout the concert area on points that share a common denominator of distance, which I call the primary interval (PI).
+The number of sounders are limited and thus deliver a minimal pitch collection which repeat throughout.
+The musical interest develops with attention to 1) the change of the melodic order and rhythm of the shifting ground and 2) the counterpoint provided by musician bubbles which can be heard when the listener is near enough to their performance over the shifting ground.